 Bishop Tony Porter spoke about the Church of England's Ministry of Sport and his time as a chaplain with Manchester City FC at the Men's Breakfast on Sat 6 Feb 2016.
 We recorded his talk and you can find it by clicking the Sermons tab above, or clicking here.
 We had 46 men tucking into a Full English, and we're now busy planning the rest of the 2016 programme, likely to include Scalextric in town, GoKarting in Netherfield, and a Curry in Keyworth.

 Prime Time meets at 2 pm at Church on the first and third Thursdays of each month.
 Fellowship, food and a speaker.

 Fellowship on Foot

 A group of walkers sets off from St Luke's at 9.30 am on the last Friday of the month.
-The walks are usually about five or six miles in Derbyshire and then end up in a tea room.
+The walks are about five or six miles usually in Derbyshire and we then end up in a tea room.
 Anyone with boots, waterproofs and a packed lunch will be most welcome.
 Further details from the Church Office.